Were you recently involved in a car accident? Is your vehicle totaled or needs substantial repairs?

 When Should You Involve a Lawyer?

-As soon as you are medically stable after a car accident, it’s wise to consult an injury attorney to advocate for your rights.
-Aside from pursuing compensation for any injuries, a lawyer can outline the best way to recoup the cost of your property damage.
+It’s wise to consult an experienced Georgia personal injury attorney to advocate for your rights as soon as you are able after a car accident.
+Aside from pursuing compensation for any injuries, a skilled accident lawyer can outline the best way to recoup the cost of your property damage.

 The statute of limitations for property damage claims in Georgia is just four years from the date of the accident under Georgia Code §9-3-32.
 Failure to file your lawsuit before this deadline will result in being barred from pursuing your case at trial.